TrDA-hab/Projects/Servo+ESP8266/README.md

 D5|14|Relay2|DIR

 ## How to use it:
+- You must add support for Shutter in my_user_config.h file (оr flash your ESP8266 module with tasmota.bin file).
 - Run commands in the console to run the "Shutter" mode (you must first configure the GPIO!):
    `SetOption80 1`     // enable Shutters support.
    `Shuttermode 5`     // enable Shutter mode for servo.